We fully participate in the ERAS application process. Paper applications will not be accepted.

 - All applicants must have completed at least one year’s clinical training in a LCME or ACGME approved program.
 This year must include hands-on patient care for which the student/resident has taken an active role demonstrating responsibility for patient care and outcome.

-- Applicants must provide a Dean's letter, official transcript, and at least two letters of recommendation.
-At least one letter must be from an internist and at least one letter must be from a pediatrician who has closely worked with the applicant.
-The letters of recommendation must comment on the applicant’s practice of Internal Medicine or Pediatrics as directly observed
+- Applicants must provide a Dean’s letter, official transcript, and at least two letters of recommendation.
+At least one letter must be from an internist.
+All letters must be from your medical school; they cannot be provided from electives at other institutions.
+The letters need to state that the writer has directly observed the applicant.
+The letters must also address clinical competency and medical knowledge.

 IMPORTANT - We do not offer preliminary positions through the match, only Internal Medicine and Medicine-Pediatrics Categorical.